spectrocloud/librarium/docs/docs-content/vm-management/install-vmo-in-airgap.md

 tags: ["vmo"]
 ---

-This guide explains how you can make the Virtual Machine Orchestrator (VMO) pack available for use in tenants that belong to your airgapped self-hosted instance of Palette and Palette VerteX.
+The Virtual Machine Orchestrator (VMO) pack is available for use in tenants that belong to your airgapped self-hosted instance of Palette and Palette VerteX.

 ## Prerequisites